 Presented by Steve Schaffer, Assistant Archivist, Milwaukee County Historical Society

 The CCC, formed during the Great Depression of the 1930s, constructed remarkable projects across the nation.
-This program focuses on the CCC's work in Milwaukee County, including Hales Corners' Whitnall Park and Boerner Botanical Gardens, where a CCC building still stands.
+This program focuses on the CCC's work in Milwaukee County, which includes Hales Corners' Whitnall Park, where a CCC building still stands, and the Boerner Botanical Gardens.

 Hales Corners Speedway